eysk-io/course_reqs_scraper/README.md

 Overall, the program is broken down into three main steps:

-1. Get links to each course subject page from http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name.
+1. Retrieve links to each course subject page from http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name.

-2. Get each course and its information from each subject page.
+2. Retrieve each course and its information from each subject page.
     - ex. http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name&code=ADHE for all ADHE course information.

 3. Save all course data to a MongoDB database.

-#### Upcoming
+### Upcoming

 - Correctly parsed pre/co-requisites and equivalent course information